An Interview with Judith Kolberg an Organizing Specialist in Chronic Disorganization

 what is one common motivation obstacle and a strategy for overcoming it?

 An obstacle to motivation is the fear of discarding the person’s possessions to the landfill.
 Reassurance that this will not be so is essential, but the age-old issue is will this promise backfire.
-Will the people charged with sorting and discarding and reducing the hoard be thwarted by “You said my stuff would not be thrown out.”
+Will the people charged with sorting and discarding and reducing the hoard be thwarted by “You said my stuff would not be thrown out?”
 If the person who hoards sees that there are good “pickers”, organizers who take the time to pull out the “good stuff” and load it into lots of clear, labelled containers that helps.
-Specific individual recipient for the excess stuff also helps, like all the shoes go to my brother in law.
-Specific charities also helps – all the stuffed animals to the Red Cross for children of natural disasters, all the pet stuff to the pet shelter, all the unused toiletries to the women’s shelter.
-I take the time to discuss my entire process to the family.
+Deciding on a specific individual recipient for the excess stuff also helps, as all the shoes go to my brother-in-law.
+Specific charities also help – all the stuffed animals to the Red Cross for children of natural disasters, all the pet stuff to the pet shelter, and all the unused toiletries to the women’s shelter.
+I take the time to discuss my entire process with the family.

 strategies to help people with ADD and ADHD get better organized.
 In what ways have those strategies changed from when you started studying in this field to now?